livier92/livier92.github.io/_posts/2017-03-11-jekyll-ghpages.md

 [Jekyll Compose](https://github.com/jekyll/jekyll-compose), which is a jekyll plugin that has that and more.
 Be sure to check it out and add it to your *Gemfile* for extra functionalities.

+Also, don't forget to add a comment section like the one below.
+Mine is really simple, I was just experimenting how it would be like to have a comment section on the bottom part.
+This [blog](https://mademistakes.com/articles/jekyll-static-comments/) definitely helped me get started.
+Good luck!